 So which foods are good sources of vitamin B12?

-- Animal liver and kidneys.
 Organ meats, like liver and kidneys, are very rich in vitamin B12.
-Lamb liver is also especially high in copper and selenium, which help the body produce red blood cells and act as a powerful antioxidant.
+Lamb’s liver is also especially high in copper and selenium, which help the body produce red blood cells and act as a powerful antioxidant.

-- Eggs.
 Eggs are a great source of B vitamins, especially B2 and B12.
-Egg yolks contain more B12 than egg whites, and the B12 in yolks is easier to absorb, too.
+Egg yolks contain more B12 than egg whites, and the B12 in yolks is easier to absorb too.

-- Fortified cereals.
-These days almost all cereals are fortified with nutrients, including B12, so these are a great source of plant-based B12.
-Cereals also usually contain vitamin A, folate, iron and calcium, which are essential for building healthy bones, making red and white blood cells, and supporting immune health.
+These days, almost all cereals are fortified with nutrients, including B12, so these are a great source of plant-based B12.
+Cereals also usually contain vitamin A, folate, iron, and calcium, which are essential for building healthy bones, making red and white blood cells, and supporting immune health.

-- Sardines.
-Sardines are especially nutritious because aside from being high in vitamin B12, they also contain high amounts of the minerals phosphorus, calcium and potassium, which help regulate blood pressure, maintain strong bones and teeth, and manage how your body uses energy.
+Sardines are especially nutritious because aside from being high in vitamin B12, they also contain high amounts of the minerals phosphorus, calcium, and potassium, which help regulate blood pressure, maintain strong bones and teeth, and manage how your body uses energy.
 They also contain omega-3 fatty acids, which have many health benefits.

-- Tuna.
 Tuna contains high concentrations of B12, particularly in the darker muscles right underneath the skin.
-Tuna is also high in phosphorus, selenium, and vitamins A and B3, which can protect your eyes, lower LDL cholesterol and help prevent heart disease.
+Tuna is also high in phosphorus, selenium, and vitamins A and B3, which can protect your eyes, lower LDL cholesterol, and help prevent heart disease.

-- Non-dairy milks.
-Non-dairy milks like oat milk, almond milk, rice milk and soya milk are fortified with high amounts of B12, and are another great source of plant-based B12.
+Non-dairy milk like oat milk, almond milk, rice milk, and soya milk are fortified with high amounts of B12, and are another great source of plant-based B12.

 Should you take vitamin B12 supplements?

 It’s important to be aware that not all vitamin B12 deficiency is caused by health problems or diet.
-It can also be caused by a lack of intrinsic factor – a protein required to absorb B12.
-Lack of intrinsic factor becomes more common as we get older, and is linked to pernicious anemia – an autoimmune condition that affects your stomach.
+It can also be caused by a lack of intrinsic factors, which are proteins required to absorb B12.
+Lack of intrinsic factors becomes more common as we get older, and is linked to pernicious anaemia – an autoimmune condition that affects your stomach.

 Vitamin B12 is a vital nutrient that your body needs for many different purposes, and being deficient can lead to health complications.

 Have you suffered from B12 deficiency?
 How have you taken steps to boost your vitamin B12 levels?
 We’d love to hear about your experiences.
-Join the health conversation on the community or leave us a comment below.
+Join the conversation on the health section of the Rest Less community forum, or leave us a comment below.